Henry Tonks, ‘An Advanced Dressing Station in France’ (1918)*

 ‘Following’ is in the military sense.
 The once-slain Lamb now ruling is their commanding officer.
 This is the language of, “Yes, sir!” in obedience to His commands.
 When Jesus spoke of His sheep hearing His voice and following Him, He meant following Him in faith and obedience (John 14:15; 10:27-30; Matt 16:24-26).

-Four, they live in light of glory (14:4b)
+Four, they live in confident hope (14:4b)

 They understand they are ‘first fruits.’
 The idea here is similar to Romans 8:18-25 where believers’ hope of their future glorified bodies shapes their view of sufferings today.
 Just as Christ was the first raised to a glorified state, so they will as well.
-The Lord’s soldiers are resurrection people.
+The Lord’s soldiers are resurrection hope people.

 Five, they are truth tellers (14:5)